teagreen99/SWAPI_Playgrounds/README.md

 }
 ```

-*This function takes in a completed URL, so you wont need to do any additional preparation on it.*
+*This function takes in a completed URL, so you won't need to do any additional preparation on it.*

 * Call `URLSession.shared.dataTask(with:completion:)`.
 Pass in the url, expand it and give the same argument names as before.